RAJKUMARSHRIVASH/DevQuery/README.md

 - Users page
 - Questions page
 - Ask page
-- User authentication with Google OAuth, GitHub OAuth, and Facebook OAuth
+- User authentication with Google OAuth and GitHub OAuth
 - Users can post questions
 - Users can comment on other questions
 - Like functionality for posts